 When creating this financial UX solution, we focused mainly on the users’ perceptions.
 It is difficult to compare anything to the beauty of nature.
 The energy of flames, flares of lightning, the vividness of animals, the night sky filled with stars - the beauty of wildlife and natural environments has fascinated people since their childhood because it is embedded in the evolution of our brain.

 For our team of UI designers it was crucial to translate the bliss of being in touch with the miracle of nature into the visually stunning banking design, such as supercars.
 It turned out to be a challenging task for UXDA to create an app that would ultimately inspire and satisfy luxury banking customers so much that their everyday financial activities would feel like a different reality.

 Step 8.
-Design the Key Concept that sets visual language
+Design the Key Concept That Sets the Visual Language

 The preparation of the Key Design Concept is one of the most anticipated and important moments in the whole process.
 The main responsibility at this point was to find a way to transform feelings and ideas into a solution that would be loved by millions of people all around the world.